chikara-chan/react-isomorphic-boilerplate/README.md

 │   ├── app.js                               // create koa instance in server
 │   └── index.js                             // server entry file
-├── .editorconfig                            // uniform the text editor behavior ├── .gitattributes                           // uniform the new line perform behavior ├── .gitignore                               // ignore the specific files when using git ├── LICENSE                                  // license introduction
+├── .editorconfig                            // uniform the text editor behavior ├── .eslintignore                            // which paths should be omitted from linting ├── .eslintrc.json                           // specific rules for eslint ├── .gitattributes                           // uniform the new line perform behavior ├── .gitignore                               // ignore the specific files when using git ├── LICENSE                                  // license introduction